OHI-Science/OHI-website/content/news/raster_to_terra.md

 The continents cells are filled in with a value of 1 because they were `NA` before, and we used `terra::global()` to fill in all the remaining `NA` values with 1.
 While it does not make logical sense to assign land value with a trawling proportion value, this is fine for our case because the only purpose of this raster is to maintain all the trawling fishing effort in the other raster, and subset many of them to a smaller value if the proportion is less than 1.
 All the land cells that have a value of 1 will be multiplied by NA in the fishing effort raster, so they will not be counted in the final fishing effort scores.

-We can check that the resolution was increased to 0.01 meters by calling the name of the raster again to view the adjusted raster characteristics:
+We can check that the resolution was increased to 0.01 degrees by calling the name of the raster again to view the adjusted raster characteristics:

 ```r
 class       : SpatRaster